 The Charleston County Board of Zoning Appeals consists of nine members appointed by Council.
 This Board hears and decides appeals where it is alleged there is error in order, requirement, decision, or determination made by an administrative official in the enforcement of the County's zoning ordinance.
 The Board hears and decides appeals for variance from the requirements of the zoning ordinance when strict application of the ordinance would result in unnecessary hardship.
 The Board also makes decisions regarding the permitting of uses by special exception subject to the terms and conditions set forth in the County's Zoning Ordinance.

-Nine appointments, co-terminus with Council member who makes appointment
+Nine appointments, 4-year terms to coincide with the term of the Council member who recommends appointment

 City of Charleston